pkale/employee_data_backend_engine/README.md

 - If people did not provide an end date, we assume they work there.
 - If the title people provide includes the substring founder, they are a founder at the company
 - Companies can be referenced accurately by people using company name or company linkedin

+## Set Up Guide

+1. Dowload project and set up on your local machine.
+2. Set up virtual enviorment with python 3.8 and above
+3. cd into the main project folder and run the following command to install all dependencies.
+    ```pip install -r requirments.txt```